mattanapol-nocnoc/LaVague/docs/docs/get-started/CLI.md

 The `eval` command allows you to quickly evaluate the performance of LaVague's `Large Action Model` by testing the precision and recall of LaVague's LLM and retriever on a batch of instructions against ground truths contained in an evaluation dataset.
 We provide datasets that can be used for evaluating LaVague in our [BigAction` repo on HuggingFace](https://huggingface.co/BigAction).

+!!! info "Output data"
     The `eval` command will create a `json` file with the following data for each instruction of the evaluation dataset:

     - recall_retriever: retriever recall
     - precision_retriever: retriever precision
     - recall_llm: LLM recall
     - precision_llm: LLM precision
     - retrieved_context: The context retrieved
     - ground_truth_outer_html: The ground truths for the path of targetted HTML element
     - retriever_time: time taken for retrieval
     - llm_time: time taken for LLM query

 ```bash
 lavague eval --dataset "BigAction/the-wave-clean" --nb-data 25